roliveira527/fine-dining-project/README.md

 ### Executing program

-* Simply run 'npm start' in terminal
+* Simply run the following command in the terminal:
 ```
-code blocks for commands
+npm start
 ```